mpaland/vic/readme.md

 # Video Interface Controller library
-#### A universal, lightweight, extremly fast and powerful C++ library for driving graphic, dot, alpha numeric and seven-segment displays.
+#### VIC is an universal, lightweight, extremly fast and powerful C++ library for driving graphic, dot, alpha numeric and seven-segment displays.
-If you need a robust, universal and embedded library for rendering text and graphics on various displays - VIC is your library!

 **The VIC lib is beta and still under heavy development.
-If you have specific questions, do not hesitate to contact me!**
+If you have specific questions, do not hesitate to contact me!
+v0.3.0 with major design improvements is coming up!**

 ## Highlights
 - Universal library for graphic and alpha numeric displays